taobataoma/meanTorrent/README.md

 ## TODO
 - Fetch service email box message into administrator group message box of site, oper and admin can select any item to handling.
-- Write user`s detail data of upload download and score into log db.
-- Change curve with upload download and score of user`s account.
 - Add configure item for whether ban user with his inviter.
 - Add ban reason.
 - Poll type topics support in forum.